Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

     * Determine if the combined CP value of the abilities (AbilityCP) and challenges (ChallengeCP) is higher or lower than the Base CP.
     * Calculate the difference between the ChallengeCP and AbilityCP.
     * Add this difference to the Base CP to determine the final Adjusted CP of the mission card: `AdjustedCP = BaseCP + (ChallengeCP - AbilityCP)`

+6. **Minimum Adjusted CP:**
+The Adjusted CP of a mission card cannot be less than 0.
+If the Adjusted CP calculation results in a value less than 0, the mission card's Adjusted CP is set to 0.

 these calculations are here to ensure that the mission cards are developed in a way that is fair and balanced. the calculations strive to ensure that a balance is struck between all parts of the mission card.